ananfito/mathemaquizzo/README.md

 - [Connect](#connect)

 ## Overview
 This app is one I created as part of a project I assigned to my middle school mathmeatics students.
 For their end-of-the-semester project they were to design a game which requires math in order to win the game.
+I chose to do the project too and, this case, create a quiz application which displays questions, awards points for correct answers, deduct points for wrong answers, and displays hints (with a deduciton in points).

 ### Requirements: